ashlight11/MarsLander/README.md

 We will use a genetic algorithm to solve the problem.

 ## This branch is only used for the final cleaned-up and functional code
+### For tests, please check out to TestBranch.
+In the IDE terminal : `git checkout TestBranch`